go-cli-command

 Features

-- Simple and intuitive API for defining CLI commands
+- Simple, intuitive API for defining CLI commands

-- Built-in help command that displays available commands and their flags
+help command that lists commands and their flags with nicely wrapped descriptions

-- Command locking mechanism to prevent concurrent execution
+- File-based command locking to prevent concurrent execution (cross-process safe)

 Installation